Is Cypress A Hardwood? (How hard is Cypress?)

 What Is Cypress Used For?

-Cypress use for both indoor and outdoor woodworking projects due to its exceptional hybrid qualities of hardwoods and softwoods.
-Some of its uses are as follows,
+Cypress can be used for both indoor and outdoor woodworking projects due to its exceptional hybrid qualities of hardwoods and softwoods.

 • Boats